sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Is a role, as defined in {{-i2nsft}}, that requires the SACM Component assuming the role to bear a set of SACM functions or interfaces.

+: SACM Roles provide three important benefits.
+First, it enables different behavior to be supported by the same Component for different contexts.
+Second, it enables the behavior of a Component to be adjusted dynamically (i.e., at runtime, in response)to changes in context, by using one or more Roles to define the behavior desired for each context.
+Third, it decouples the Roles of a Component from the Applications that use that Component."

+: In the context of SACM, SACM roles are associated with SACM components and are defined by the set of functions and interfaces a SACM component includes.
+There are three SACM roles: provider, consumer, and controller.
+The roles associated with a SACM component are determined by the purpose of the SACM functions and corresponding SACM interfaces the SACM component is composed of.

 SACM Statement:

 : Is SACM component output that represents an assertion.

 Security Automation:

-: The process of which security alerts can be automated through the use of different components to monitor, analyze and assess endpoints and network traffic for the purposes of detecting miss-configurations, miss-behaviors or threats.
-Security Automation is intended to identify target endpoints that cannot be trusted (see "trusted" in {{RFC4949}}.
+: The process of which security alerts can be automated through the use of different components to monitor, analyze and assess endpoints and network traffic for the purposes of detecting misconfigurations, misbehaviors or threats.

+: Security Automation is intended to identify target endpoints that cannot be trusted (see "trusted" in {{RFC4949}}.
 This goal is achieved by creating and processing evidence (assessment statements) that a target endpoint is not a trusted system {{RFC4949}}.

 Software Package:

 : A generic software package (e.g. a text editor).

 Software Component:

-: A software package installed on an endpoint, including a unique serial number if present (e.g. a text editor associated with a unique license key).
+: A software package installed on an endpoint.

+: The software component may include a unique serial number (e.g. a text editor associated with a unique license key).

 Software Instance:

-: A running instance of the software component (e.g. on a multi-user system, one logged-in user has one instance of a text editor running and another logged-in user has another instance of the same text editor running, or on a single-user system, a user could have multiple independent instances of the same text editor running).
+: A running instance of a software component.

+: For example, on a multi-user system, one logged-in user has one instance of a text editor running and another logged-in user has another instance of the same text editor running, or on a single-user system, a user could have multiple independent instances of the same text editor running.

 State:

-: A volatile subset endpoint attributes of a (target) endpoint that is affected by a reboot-cycle.
-Local state is created by the interaction of components with other components via the control plane, via processing data plane payload, or via the functional properties of local hardware and software components.
+: A volatile set of endpoint attributes of a (target) endpoint that is affected by a reboot-cycle.

+: Local state is created by the interaction of components with other components via the control plane, via processing data plane payload, or via the functional properties of local hardware and software components.
 Dynamic configuration (e.g.  IP address distributed dynamically via an address distribution and management services, such as DHCP) is considered state that is the result of the interaction with another component that provides configuration via the control plane (e.g. provided by a DHCP server with a specific configuration).

 : Examples: The static association of an IP address and a MAC address in a DHCP server configuration, a directory-path that identifies a log-file directory, a registry entry.